Begster/first-project/RobsChangelogTemplateGuide.md

 - Changelogs helps in bug fixing allowing developers and engineers to retrace the codebase updates and zero in on where changes occurred, why they occurred, and what is causing the bug, and how to fix it.

 - Changelogs help in identifying conceptual inconsistencies in software as a whole, or in specific code modules, by analyzing project history and determining how the conflicting concepts were implemented and what were the specific changes.

+- Clearly written and consistently maintained project documentation, including Changelogs, is an essential factor in determining if developers will use an open source project or not.
+Using software with poorly maintained documentation is a large enough risk factor to pass on the software, no matter how good it might be.

 ## Who benefits from a Changelog?